-GET aims to improve the ticketing industry by providing a transparent ticketing system where secondary ticket prices and ticket fraud are non-existent, using the Ethereum (ETH) blockchain and the GET protocol.
+GET aims to improve the ticketing industry by providing a transparent ticketing protocol where secondary ticket prices and ticket fraud are non-existent, using the Ethereum (ETH) blockchain and the GET protocol.

 The project tackles many negative aspects of the current industry:

 Removes ticket fraud by creating a trustless ecosystem.

 The problem with current ticketing services is that copies are sent, not original documents.
 Therefore, it is currently possible to sell tickets with fraudulent bar-codes; making reputation and trust important in order to sell a ticket.
 Via the GET protocol, original tickets – not copies – are sent, as the tickets are transferred from ETH wallet to ETH wallet.
 The issue of fraud is removed and ticket purchasers are guaranteed to enter the event.

 Unlike traditional platforms such as TicketMaster.com, where arbitrary fees can be applied for options that should really save them money (such as printing your tickets at home), fees on the GET platform are close to non-existent as the market functions without intermediaries.

 In 2009, Europe Economics found that for popular music festivals, 20-30% of the tickets are resold at a mark-up of 30% while for exclusive events (such as a Madonna concert), 60-70% of the tickets are resold with mark-ups above 500%.
 Using the GET protocol, event organisers and artists can be sure that tickets are not bought with the aim of reselling them later at an absurd markup, as the protocol enables a maximum resell price to be embedded within the ticket.

 GUTS, the company behind GET, already has a working product with which they sold 10,173 tickets for approximately 50 events in the Netherlands.